unimib-datAI/mantistable-ui-docs/docs/sti/external-sti-approach.md

 **Request Parameters:**

-- `datasetName`: the name of the dataset to which the table belongs.
+- `datasetName`: the name of the dataset that the table belongs to.
-- `table_id`: The unique identifier of the table.
+- `table_id`: the unique identifier of the table.

 **Response:**